Open-Systems-Pharmacology/docs/part-5/sensitivity-analysis.md

 Columns correspond to the outputs of the simulation - for each output the reasonable PK Parameters are shown with exception of normalized PK parameters, as they have the same sensitivity as the corresponding non normalized PK parameters.
 (For example for Fraction excreted outputs Clearance PK Parameters are not reasonable.)

-You can sort and filter rows and columns to restrict the view to the sensitivites of interest in different ways:
+You can sort and filter rows and columns to restrict the view to the sensitivities of interest in different ways:

 *   Sort rows and columns by just clicking the sort triangle symbol at the right of the header.